When a Fatal Accident Becomes a Wrongful Death Case in Indiana

 $4.1 Million Verdict in Semi-Truck Brain Injury Case: How Experience Made the Difference

-At Schafer & Schafer LLP, our team of Indiana personal injury attorneys recently secured a $4.1 million verdict for a client who suffered a mild traumatic brain injury (MTBI) after being struck by a semi-truck that ran a red light.
+At Schafer & Schafer, our team of Northwest Indiana personal injury attorneys recently secured a $4.1 million verdict for a client who suffered a mild traumatic brain injury (MTBI) after being struck by a semi-truck that ran a red light.
 What made this case stand out wasn’t just the serious injuries — it was the complexity of proving the long-term impact of a brain injury that initially appeared “mild.”

 Understanding the Challenge: When a “Mild” Brain Injury Isn’t So Mild